aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/create-or-load-a-document/specify-load-options/_index.md

 By default Aspose.Words opens documents using Microsoft Word 2019 rules.
 If you need to to make document loading appear as it would happen in one of the previous Microsoft Word application versions, you should explicitly specify the desired version using the [MswVersion](https://apireference.aspose.com/words/net/aspose.words.loading/loadoptions/properties/mswversion) property of the **LoadOptions** class.

-The following code example shows how to set the Microsoft Word version with load options:
+The following code example demonstrates how to set the Microsoft Word version with load options:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Loading-and-Saving-Load_Options-SetMSWordVersion.cs" >}}